-Dorset Mind has been awarded funding by Sport England and The National Lottery to deliver the ‘Get Set to Go’ programme.
-The programme aims to improve the quality of life for anyone with a mental health problem through access to sport and physical activity in their local community.
-With support from the funders, this programme helps remove barriers that some of us face when we attempt to get active for our physical and mental health.
+The programme was created to improve the quality of life for people with mental health problems through access to sport and physical activity in their local community.
+With support from the funders, this programme helped to remove barriers that some of us face when we attempt to get active for our physical and mental health.

 Dorset Mind successfully delivered a Walking Football Wellbeing 12-week programme at RiversMeet Leisure Centre in Gillingham.
 It was delivered in partnership with Gillingham Town FC and Dorset County FA.
 The photo shows Grant Smith (Dorset County FA Coach) and Alan Dennett (Director/Groundsman at Gillingham Town FC).
 Our Sport and Exercise Lead Nicola Whitehead, is central.